Val Venis: Late WWE career (2003–2009)

-Independent circuit (2009–2010)
+Independent circuit (2009)

 After his release from WWE, Morley toured in Japan with New Japan Pro-Wrestling (NJPW), losing to Hiroshi Tanahashi on March 22, 2009, and with Hulk Hogan's Hulkamania: Let the Battle Begin tour of the world which started in Melbourne, Australia.

 Total Nonstop Action Wrestling (2010)

-Morley made his debut for TNA on the January 4, 2010, episode of Impact! in a backstage segment with The Beautiful People.
+Morley made his debut for Total Nonstop Action Wrestling (TNA) on the January 4, 2010, episode of Impact! in a backstage segment with The Beautiful People.
 On the January 14 episode of Impact!
 Morley had another segment, complete with revamped theme music, where he explained that he was no longer an adult film star, but rather an adult film producer.
-This led to Daniels coming to the ring and attacking him, setting up a match at the Genesis pay-per-view.
-At the pay-per-view Morley defeated Daniels in his first match for the company with his patented Money Shot.
+This led to Daniels coming to the ring and attacking him, setting up a match at the Genesis pay-per-view on January 17.
+At Genesis, Morley defeated Daniels in his first match for the company with his patented Money Shot.
 On the January 28 episode of Impact!
 Morley suffered his first loss in TNA, losing to Desmond Wolfe in an 8 Card Stud Tournament qualifying match.
-On the March 4, 2010, episode of Impact!, Morley pinned Jeff Jarrett in an impromptu Falls Count Anywhere match by order of Eric Bischoff, turning heel for the first time in TNA.
+On the March 4 episode of Impact!, Morley pinned Jeff Jarrett in an impromptu Falls Count Anywhere match by order of Eric Bischoff, turning heel for the first time in TNA.
 However, the next day Morley announced on his Facebook page that largely due to the move of Impact! to Monday nights, his original plan to wrestle for both TNA and CMLL had to change and therefore he was done with TNA.

-Later career (2010–2019)
+Return to the independent circuit (2010–2019)

 Morley worked with Elite Xtreme Wrestling now known as Future Stars of Wrestling as Val Venis where he was a former EXW Tag Team Champion with Dexter Verity.
 On April 16, 2011, Venis defeated Rhett Titus in Franklin, Pennsylvania for a special IWC Nights of Legends event.
 Three events later Venis challenged John McChesney for the IWC World Heavyweight Championship but was unsuccessful.

 In late 2011, Morley returned to Canada wrestling for Championship Wrestling International, Venis defeated former World Tag Team Champion Sylvain Grenier in Lindsay, Ontario, Canada.
 The following day Venis defeated Chris Masters at CWI Fall Brawl 2 in Caledonia, Ontario, Canada.

 On June 1, 2012, Morley lost to former WWE wrestler and tag partner Big Daddy V in New York City for ECPW Five Boros.

-In 2013 Morley returned to Canada working in Manitoba's Canadian Wrestling's Elite and 2014 in British Columbia's Elite Canadian Championship Wrestling and Invasion Championship Wrestling where he reunited with his former WWE tag partner The Godfather.
+In 2013, Morley returned to Canada working in Manitoba's Canadian Wrestling's Elite and 2014 in British Columbia's Elite Canadian Championship Wrestling and Invasion Championship Wrestling where he reunited with his former WWE tag partner The Godfather.

-Morley toured in England for House of Pain: Evolution where defeated Marty Scurll in Derby, England on June 19, 2015.
+Morley toured in England for House of Pain: Evolution where he defeated Marty Scurll in Derby, England on June 19, 2015.

 On April 5, 2019, Morley teamed with Joey Ryan and SeXXXy Eddy losing to Scarlett Bordeaux, Priscilla Kelly and Martina in a six tag intergender match at Wrestlecon Joey Ryan's Penis Party in New York City.